The latest on what we’re doing to prevent COVID-19. For additional updates and information visit our Facebook page. Last updated 4/7/2020.

 |Though our centers are temporarily closed, Family Connections is committed to support children, families and staff through this time.
 Staff are working remotely and supporting families via regular communication, providing activities and resources to families, facilitating connections via WeChat, emails and other virtual methods. |

 Some emergency services are continuing virtually and onsite in smaller groups such as case management and support groups.
-We are supporting families and the community as we can with information for at-home activities and learning, and posting additional resources for education, mental health and more on Facebook.
+We are supporting families and the community by providing at-home activities and learning resources, and posting additional resources for education, mental health and more on Facebook.

 We encourage you to take note of our comprehensive list of resources, information from our directors, city and county updates and more below.

 We appreciate you staying connected with us as we work to strengthen children and families amid challenging times.